Nobel winner Ebadi urges EU, U.S. to ban Iran from TV satellites

 NEW YORK (Reuters) - Nobel Peace laureate Shirin Ebadi on Monday called on the European Union and United States to ban Iran from using U.S. and European satellites to broadcast what she described as the Islamic Republic's propaganda.

-Ebadi, an Iranian lawyer and former judge who won the 2003 Nobel Peace Prize for her work promoting human rights in Iran, also accused Western powers of focusing too little attention on rights abuses as they pursue a deal with Tehran aimed at curbing its nuclear ambitions.
+Ebadi, an Iranian lawyer and former judge who won the Nobel Peace Prize in 2003 for her work promoting human rights in Iran, accused Western powers of focusing too little attention on rights abuses as they pursue a deal with Tehran aimed at curbing its nuclear ambitions.

 She criticized the economic and financial sanctions regime against Iran, a web of U.S., EU and U.N. measures aimed at crippling Tehran's nuclear and missile programs and pressuring the government to abandon what Western powers and their allies suspect is a quest to develop an atomic weapons capability.

 "Economic sanctions have impacted powerfully," Ebadi, 66, told Reuters in an interview.
 "People have become very poor.
 Some kinds of medications cannot be found in Iran.
 The price of food is higher in Iran than in the U.S. or Europe."

 The sanctions that are harming ordinary Iranians should be replaced with ones that weaken the government but not the people, she said.
 One example she gave involved barring Iran from using U.S. and European satellites to broadcast programs in more than a dozen non-Farsi languages outside the country.

 "We have to stop the government of Iran from being able to use the satellites," Ebadi said through an interpreter.
 "This way we can close down the propaganda microphones of the government."

 She also said that senior government officials, from deputy minister up, should face travel bans and asset confiscations when they have funds deposited with European and American banks.